codacy/docs/docs/repositories-configure/file-extensions.md

 ---
-description: If your repository has source files with unrecognized extensions, you can configure Codacy to include them in the next analysis.
+description: Configure the languages that Codacy analyzes in your repository.
+You can configure Codacy to include unrecognized file extensions, or disable the analysis of specific languages.
 ---

 # Configuring languages